Spring is here, it’s time to make your car nice and shiny too.

 What do I need to clean the exterior of my car?

-• Car wash or wax product
+• Car wash shampoo or wax: Essential cleaning product

-• Separate dry cloth
+• Separate dry cloth: To avoid streaks

 Step 1: Prepare the car

-Before you can get started, it is important to find the right place to wash your car.
-Avoid washing your car under direct sunlight.
 If you’re washing on a particularly hot or sunny day, the high temperatures will affect the washing and drying speeds and this could lead to streaks if the car dries too quickly.

 Top tip: If you’re using a pressure washer, avoid washing your car on a gritty or gravelly surface.
 The pressure washer could kick up stones or dirt and damage the car.